zewenwu/terraform-azure-vnet-demo/README.md

 We use Terraform to deploy the solution architecture.
 The Terraform blueprints are located in the `live-sandbox` folder. **The Terraform blueprints are Terraform use-case specific files that references Terraform components.** For our use case, we are defining Terraform blueprints to deploy a Azure Virtual Network.

-Terraform components are located in the `terraform-components` folder. **The Terraform components are reusable Terraform code that can be used to deploy a specific Azure resource.** Terraform components not only deploys its specific AWS resource, but deploys them considering best practices regarding reusability, security, and scalability.
+Terraform components are located in the `terraform-components` folder. **The Terraform components are reusable Terraform code that can be used to deploy a specific Azure resource.** Terraform components not only deploys its specific Azure resource, but deploys them considering best practices regarding reusability, security, and scalability.

 For more info on Terraform, please refer to the [Terraform documentation](https://www.terraform.io/docs/language/index.html).